catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 .. image:: ../_static/rf-headers-primary-create.png
    :align: center

-Now we will repeat the process to create a header for the backup:
+Now you will repeat the process to create a header for the backup:

 - Set **Name** to **Set backup backend**
 - Set **Type / Action** to **Request / Set**